apache/trafficserver/doc/admin-guide/files/ip_allow.yaml.en.rst

 *  A CIDR based value, e.g. "10.1.0.0/16", which is a range containing exactly the specified network.

 A rule must have the ``apply``, ``ip_addrs``, and ``action`` keys.
-Rules match based on IP addresses only, and are then applied to all matching sessions.
+Rules match based on IP addresses only and are then applied to all matching sessions.
 If the rule is an ``allow`` rule, the specified methods are allowed and all other methods are denied.
 If the rule is a ``deny`` rule, the specified methods are denied and all other methods are allowed.

 For example, from the default configuration, the rule for ``127.0.0.1`` is ``allow`` with all methods.
 Therefore an inbound connection from the loopback address (127.0.0.1) is allowed to use any method.
-The general IPv4 rule, covering all IPv4 address, is a ``deny`` rule and therefore when it matches the methods "PURGE", "PUSH", and "DELETE" are denied, any other method is allowed.
+The general IPv4 rule, covering all IPv4 address, is a ``deny`` rule and therefore when it matches the methods "PURGE", "PUSH", and "DELETE", these methods are denied and any other method is allowed.

 The rules are matched in order, by IP address, therefore the general IPv4 rule does not apply to the loopback address because the latter is matched first.